SpencerPark/IJava/README.md

 The kernel is currently working but there are some features that would be nice to have.
 There is a [TODO list](#todo) of planned features but any additional requests for new ones or prioritizing current ones are welcomed in the [issues](https://github.com/SpencerPark/IJava/issues).

+If you are interested in building your own kernel that runs on the JVM check out the related project that this kernel is build on, [jupyter-jvm-basekernel](https://github.com/SpencerPark/jupyter-jvm-basekernel).

 ### Contents

 *   [Try online](#try-online)